OpenST/developer-guidelines/README.md

 ### Managing internal and external dependencies
-* Internal dependencies:
+* Internal dependencies
     1. Internal dependencies are dependencies which are under `@openst` project.
-    2. Until the stable version is released, we should use version ranges to avoid any breaking change in newer minor versions.
+    2. Caret(`^`) should always be used for internal dependencies.
         Example:
         ```
         "dependencies": {
-                  "@openst/mosaic.js": ">=0.10.0 < 0.11.0"
+            "@openst/mosaic.js": "^0.10.0"
         }
         ```
-    3. When patch versions are released, then we should use tilde `~`.
-        ```
-               "dependencies": {
-                          "@openst/mosaic.js": "~0.1.0"
-                        }
-         ```

 * External dependencies
-    1. For external dependencies we should use fixed version.
+    1. Fixed version should be specified for using external dependencies.
 Example:
          ```
          "dependencies": {
             "ganache-cli": "6.4.1"
          }
          ```